-- All marking must be completed consistently and the mark scheme must be applied fairly. - Markers should award full marks if the candidate deserves full marks. - Markers should be prepared to award zero marks if the candidate's response is not worthy of credit according to the guidance for that activity. - Crossed-out work should be marked unless the candidate has replaced it with an alternative response. - If the candidate only completes the planning box and no other response is included, examiners should reward marks using 'best-fit'.
+- The pass mark for this paper is 31 marks. - All marking must be completed consistently and the mark scheme must be applied fairly. - Markers should award full marks if the candidate deserves full marks. - Markers should be prepared to award zero marks if the candidate's response is not worthy of credit according to the guidance for that activity. - Crossed-out work should be marked unless the candidate has replaced it with an alternative response. - If the candidate only completes the planning box and no other response is included, examiners should reward marks using 'best-fit'.